-Do you have the option to stopover in Qatar?
-Here is a guide of things to do, whether it be a whirlwind 5-hour stop or a jam-packed 12-hour Qatar itinerary!
+Do you have the option to stop over in Qatar?
+Here is a guide to the best things to do, whether it be a whirlwind 5-hour stop or a jam-packed 12-hour Qatar itinerary!
 You will also find essential tips for travelling on a long layover in Qatar, along with the new and updated entrance fees to the museums.

 The basics of a long layover in Qatar